 Questions about the interview situation

-Questions about the current interview situation have the advantage that you can get a direct feedback from the applicant to his current state of mind.
+Questions about the current interview situation have the advantage that you get a direct Feedback can get from the applicant about his current state of mind.
 For example with the following questions:

 - How do you rate the interview?